Major in English - Secondary Education Concentration

 All teacher candidates conduct their internship in Professional Development Schools (PDS).
 These are schools in which there is a partnership between the schools and the College of Education (COE).
 All students wishing to enroll in their internship courses must meet with their Secondary School adviser to receive permission to register.
 Students will not be admitted to the internship without prior approval of an adviser.

-English Major -Secondary Education Concentration Suggested Four-Year Plan
+English Major -Secondary Education Concentration Sample Four-Year Plan

 First Year